 Once the first question is written, click on the blue “Done” button.
 Click on “Add item” and do the same process with your second question.

 Continue this process until you have all the pertinent info that you want from parents.
 I asked for parent names, parent cell phone numbers, home phone numbers and if the child had any food allergies.
+You can have as many or as few questions as you desire.

 This is what my form looked like when I was finished.